 From feeling lonely or depressed to losing a job, the coronavirus pandemic has added a variety of stressors and emotions to nearly every aspect of life.

 With this, people are looking for ways to cope.
-According to ValuePenguin’s latest survey of more than 1,300 U.S. adults, one in 5 has sought therapy related to COVID-19 anxiety or stress.
+According to ValuePenguin’s latest survey of more than 1,300 U.S. adults, 1 in 5 have sought therapy related to pandemic anxiety or stress.

 And they’re seeking therapy in a variety of ways, with 30% turning to mental health apps.
 This opens up new options and allows for even more accessibility.